FactoryBoy/factory_boy/docs/orms.rst

     .. attribute:: sqlalchemy_session

-        Fields whose SQLAlchemy session object are passed will be used to communicate with the database
+        SQLAlchemy session to use to communicate with the database when creating an object through this :class:`SQLAlchemyModelFactory`.

 A (very) simple exemple: